Javadyakuza/TIP3-Docs/src/pages/concepts/upgradeableContracts.md

 Once the  `TokenWalletUpgradeable`  contract has been initialized, it becomes available for interaction as a standard token wallet contract.
 However, it also offers additional features related to upgradeability, which are explained below.

 ::: tip
-Pleas Note that the `TokenWalletPlatform` contract is only deployable via the the `TokenRootUpgradable` or `TokenWalletUpgradeable` contract.
+Pleas Note that the `TokenWalletPlatform` contract is only deployable via the the `TokenRootupgradeable` or `TokenWalletUpgradeable` contract.
 Contrary, the normal token wallet can be deployed by contracts except than the `TokenRoot` or `TokenWallet` contracts.
 :::